 The organization’s decision, the Telegraph stated, was “likely to place pressure” on the National Health Service to change their eligibility standards concerning in-vitro fertilization.

 However, even though the story was picked up by multiple news outlets, it did not include any material or comments from WHO.
 Instead, it quoted endocrinologist David Adamson, a leading reproductive health practitioner whose Huffington Post contributor profile references him as a fertility expert for the WHO.
 According to the Telegraph, Adamson, listed as an author of the new WHO standards, said:

 The definition of infertility is now written in such a way that it includes the rights of all individuals to have a family, and that includes single men, single women, gay men, gay women.

 It puts a stake in the ground and says an individual’s got a right to reproduce whether or not they have a partner.
 It’s a big change.

 It fundamentally alters who should be included in this group and who should have access to healthcare.
 It sets an international legal standard.
 Countries are bound by it.

-We contacted Adamson to confirm the Telegraph‘s reporting, but he has yet to respond.
-Meanwhile, WHO’s web site does not reflect any changes to their terminology concerning infertility, which does not mention single people at all:
+We contacted Adamson to confirm the Telegraph‘s reporting, but did not respond.
+Meanwhile, WHO’s website has not reflected any changes to their terminology concerning infertility, which does not mention single people at all: